DamonOehlman/fdom/README.md

-# dd
+# fdom

-A set of DOM utilities, which were first created in [cog](https://github.com/DamonOehlman/cog) but have been extracted as cog is more a JS language toolset, and `dd` is it's DOM counterpart.
+A set of DOM utilities, which were first created in [cog](https://github.com/DamonOehlman/cog) but have been extracted as cog is more a JS language toolset, and `fdom` is it's DOM counterpart.

-As per `cog` it is designed to be used as in a cherry-picking way rather than by simply requiring `dd` as a whole module.
+As per `cog` it is designed to be used as in a cherry-picking way rather than by simply requiring `fdom` as a whole module.

 [![NPM](https://nodei.co/npm/fdom.png)](https://nodei.co/npm/fdom/)